- 📖 Geeky Medics OSCE Book

-Is the patient’s speech normal? – dysarthria? / expressive or receptive dysphasia?
+- Is the patient’s speech normal? (e.g. dysarthria, expressive dysphasia, receptive dysphasia)

-Does the patient have any dizziness / balance problems?
+- Does the patient have any dizziness or balance problems?

 Past medical history

 “I don’t have any medical conditions, I’m usually fit and well.
 I take a tablet for high cholesterol, oh….so I guess I have high cholesterol, but nothing else.
 I’ve never taken any recreational drugs and I don’t smoke.
-There’s no family history of any strokes, or any other medical problems actually.”
+There’s no family history of any strokes or any other medical problems.”

 - Neurological assessment of upper and lower limbs

-Sensation is normal throughout all regions of the trigeminal nerve bilaterally.
+- Sensation is normal throughout all areas supplied by the trigeminal nerve bilaterally.

-Bell’s palsy is the most common mononeuropathy and the most common cause of acute facial nerve paralysis¹.
-Often the cause of Bell’s palsy remains unknown and is therefore commonly referred to as “idiopathic Bell’s palsy“.
-However it can occur as a result of the herpes simplex virus type 1 or herpes zoster virus, which are reactivated from cranial nerve ganglia causing inflammation within the nerve².
-It is a diagnosis of exclusion, so other causes of facial paralysis such as brain tumors and stroke should be ruled out through history, examination and if required imaging before an official diagnosis of Bell’s palsy is made.
+Bell’s palsy is the most common mononeuropathy and the most common cause of acute facial nerve paralysis.¹ Often the cause of Bell’s palsy remains unknown and is therefore commonly referred to as “idiopathic Bell’s palsy“.
+However, it can occur as a result of the herpes simplex virus type 1 or herpes zoster virus, which are reactivated from cranial nerve ganglia causing inflammation within the nerve.² It is a diagnosis of exclusion, so other causes of facial paralysis such as brain tumours and stroke should be ruled out through history, examination and imaging before an official diagnosis of Bell’s palsy is made.

 Reassurance and advice

-Reassure the person that the prognosis is good: most people with Bell’s palsy make a full recovery within 9 months.
+- Reassure the patient that the prognosis is good: most people with Bell’s palsy make a full recovery within 3-4 months.
+6

 - It is important to keep the affected eye lubricated.
 Lubricating eye drops should be used during the day and eye ointment used at night.